Elijah-Gutman/Elijah-Gutman/README.md

 # 💼 Elijah Gutman - Business Analyst | Full-Stack Developer 🚀

 Hi there! 👋 Welcome to my GitHub profile.
-I am a passionate **Business Analyst** with expertise as a **software development**, I have a mission to bridge the gap between business strategy and cutting-edge technology.
+I am a passionate **Business Analyst** with expertise as a **software developer**, I have a mission to bridge the gap between business strategy and cutting-edge technology.
 My unique career journey blends **mechanical engineering**, entrepreneurial ventures, and impactful roles in business analysis, culminating in a skill set that’s both versatile and driven.

 ---